killianmarty/killianmarty/README.md

 # About me 👨🏻‍💻

-I am an computer science engineering student at National Institute of Applied Sciences of Toulouse (INSA Toulouse) 🇫🇷.
+Computer science engineering student at National Institute of Applied Sciences of Toulouse (INSA Toulouse) 🇫🇷.

 I am interested in web and software development 💻, and in cybersecurity 🔒.